RicoTheModder/Zerux-Brawl-Bot/README.md

 - club in profile viewer (NEW)
 - lowid in profile viewer (NEW)
 - token in profile viewer (NEW)

-  # to do:
+- set maintenance status (NEW)

+  ##Whats new in bot ver 1.0.9?

-  - fix bugs based in the reply handler
+  - fixes to reply handler
+  - other bugfixes

+  ## to do

+  - add club id viewer
-  - add commands (maybe)
+  - fix club remove commands (/resetall, /resetclubs)

 # how to run?